wpyoga/ubuntu-server-nosnap/README.md

 - `_gateway` is a [special host](https://www.freedesktop.org/software/systemd/man/systemd-resolved.service.html#Synthetic%20Records) resolved by `systemd-resolved`
 - see the [cloud-init documentation](https://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html) for more information about the command line syntax

+If you just want to test and don't mind the default settings I've provided, then you can use one of these strings to append instead:
+- `autoinstall ds=nocloud-net;s=https://github.com/wpyoga/ubuntu-server-nosnap/raw/master/`
+- `autoinstall ds=nocloud-net;s=https://raw.githubusercontent.com/wpyoga/ubuntu-server-nosnap/master/`

 If you're installing on a bare metal, you can specify the extra command line arguments at the GRUB menu, or bake the autoinstall file directly to the ISO.

-## How to bake directly to the ISO
+## How to bake it directly to the ISO

 If you are pleased with the results and want to create your own custom ISO, see this project: https://github.com/covertsh/ubuntu-autoinstall-generator